 For large-scale spills and other significant environmental incidents, the fire services should be contacted as required and the office of the Ministry of Environment, Forestry and Tourism (MEFT) informed of the incident (telephone +264 61 284 2111).
-All correspondence with MET should be undertaken by the General Manager or Exploration Manager.
+All correspondence with MEFT should be undertaken by the General Manager.